 The single subject, Introduction to Criminology and Criminal Justice, examines crime in contemporary society, looking at how identities such as race, class, and gender are represented in the crime, and the role of the legal justice system.

-Find out more about your options to study in this exciting field with Open Universities Australia by browsing through the full range of degrees and subjects available.
+Find out more about your options to study in this exciting field with Open Universities Australia by browsing through the full range of cyber security courses.